This post may contain affiliate links. Please see my disclosure policy for details.

 4. The Lacock Abbey Chapter House / The Mirror of Erised

 Along the cloisters, you’ll find an entrance to the Chapter House at Lacock Abbey.
+This is another Lacock Harry Potter filming location!

 This amazing room with a vaulted ceiling was used for the Mirror of Erised scenes in the Philosopher’s Stone.